Unchained, Part 5: How to Stop A Pornography Addiction

 Table of Contents

-The Hidden Cost of Dopamine Overload
+The Hidden Cost of Frying Our Dopamine and Serotonin

 Why is porn addicting?